ykzhong/hello-world/README.md

 # hello-world

+Hi all,

-Just test repos on github
+this is just my first test repos on github.

+I'm a new player on github, so need more practices, i hope i could do some projects on it later.